NaWaCC/nawacc.github.io/index.md

 NaWaCC project -- How Immigration Impacts **Na**tives' **Wa**ges: Investigating **C**ross-**C**ountry Differences -- is a three-year project funded by the French and the German research agencies (the [ANR](http://www.agence-nationale-recherche.fr/en/) and the [DFG](http://www.dfg.de/en/index.jsp)).
 The project will start on May 1, 2018.

-The aim of the project is to understand and quantify the impact of immigration on natives' wages in a context of globalisation.
+The aim of the project is to **understand and quantify the impact of immigration on natives' wages in a context of globalisation**.

 ### Summary